amantanwar22/jivoChatSupport/README.md

-Support Chat Widget
+Support Chat Widget — Email Setup Steps

-1. How to add support email:
+1. Add the JivoChat Widget to Your Website

 a.
-Go to your jivochat dashboard
+Go to your JivoChat dashboard

+b.
+Open Channels → Website Widget

+c.
+Copy the Jivo installation script

+d.
+Paste the script inside your site’s index.html (before </body>)

+2. Configure Support Email (Where Offline Messages + Logs Will Go)

-b.Then go to channels.
+a.
+In the Jivo dashboard, go to Channels

-c.Then go to notifications and from here you can configure your mail for offline messages and chats.
+b.
+Select your Website Widget

+c.
+Open Notifications

+d.
+Add your support email under:

+Email for Chat Logs and Notifications

+Email for Offline Messages

+e.
+Confirm the email address (a confirmation email will be sent to your inbox)

+3. Make Sure Jivo Can Send Emails

+a.
+Open your inbox and click Confirm in the email from JivoChat

+b.
+Once confirmed, the status will change from “awaiting confirmation” to confirmed

+4. When Emails Will Be Sent

+JivoChat automatically sends emails when:

+Agents are offline and a user submits a message

+A chat is missed

+A chat transcript is generated

+The offline contact form is submitted

+No backend or additional code is required.